Department of Human Development and Psychological Counseling, Reich College of Education

 HPC 6120.
-Developmental Assessment and Diagnosis in Clinical Mental Health Counseling (3).F;S. An in-depth and critical examination of developmental assessment and diagnosis in a variety of Clinical Mental Health Counseling settings.
+Developmental Assessment and Diagnosis in Counseling (3).F;S. An in-depth and critical examination of developmental assessment and diagnosis in a variety of counseling settings.
 Specific attention will be given to the interface of the assessment and diagnostic process, the sociocultural context of individuals, and an understanding of basic psychopharmacology within a developmental and humanistic framework.
-Prerequisites: HPC 5120 and registration is restricted to Clinical Mental Health Counseling majors.
+Prerequisites: HPC 5120 or HPC 5310 and registration is restricted to Clinical Mental Health and Professional School Counseling majors.

 HPC 6160.
 Gestalt Therapy (3).F.
 An examination of the Gestalt Therapy model.
 The course combines experiential and conceptual approaches.
 Emphasis is placed on developing personal and unique styles of interventions within the framework of Gestalt Therapy.

 HPC 6162.
 Systemic Gestalt Therapy (3).On Demand.
 An advanced course which focuses on the application of gestalt concepts within a systemic model.
 Prerequisite: HPC 6160 or permission of the instructor.
 Graded on an S/U basis.

 HPC 6270.
 Marriage and Family Counseling: Clinical Issues (3).F.
 An examination of basic issues and special problems in the therapeutic intervention in families.
 Prerequisite: HPC 5270.